 Barclay is best known for his 'oil rooms', and sculpture has always played an important role in his work.
 Interiors and architecture are recurring motifs and aid his creation of new spaces and landscapes.
 Throughout Barclay's practice, the use of simple materials such as steel, iron, motor oil, milk, blood and wine have led to the exploration of the duality between movement and tranquillity, engendering contemplation of time and the architectural individuality of space.

 Barclay was educated and found his breakthrough in Italy, and is connected to the Arte Povera movement, as well as the trans-avant-garde, each of which originated in Italy.
 Rather than referring to the philosophical or symbolic, these movements are known for their investigation of pre-existing objects and materials.
 Barclay's works are, however, an extension of this mind-set.
-His participation in the 1985 exhibition "Nuove trame dell'arte" ("New themes in Art"), curated by Achille Bonito Oliva, associated him with Arte Povera, and helped define his position on the Italian art scene.
+His participation in the 1985 exhibition "Nuove trame dell'arte" ("New themes in Art"), curated by Achille Bonito Oliva, helped define his position on the Italian art scene.

 The photographs in the exhibition are from an oil installation created in Kunstsilo, Kristiansand, 2017.
 Three large-scale works surround a glasshouse.
 Mounted directly on the walls, like wallpaper, the physical size of the works imitate the sculpture's three-dimensional presence.
 The arched concrete walls and square pillar are reflected in the oil's surface.
 This reflection creates a sense of timelessness and lures the unknown.